 Knowing whether or not to use a witness in your personal injury case can be a tough one.
 A witness who is nice and cooperative can still harm your case, just as a witness that is absolutely rude can still help your case.

 When deciding whether or not to use a witness, you need to evaluate the facts.
 First, evaluate their ability to effectively communicate their story competently and effectively.
 Decide whether or not they will make a good fit should they make an appearance in trial.
 Are they trustworthy?
-Are they likeable?
-Are they believeable?
+Are they likable?
+Are they believable?
 Facts aside, these factors still hold significant weight.

 Hiring An Attorney

 An attorney can help you decide whether or not you should use witness testimony, and they can help you build the strongest case possible.
-Regardless of whether or not you were able to track down your witnesses, gather their statements or make informed decisions regarding who you should call at trial, an experienced Las Vegas personal injury lawyer can put their knowledge to work to help you make the best possible decisions.
+Regardless of whether or not you were able to track down your witnesses, gather their statements, or make informed decisions regarding who you should call at trial, an experienced lawyer can put their knowledge to work to help you make the best possible decisions.